cloud-gov/federalist.18f.gov/pages/documentation/node-on-federalist.md

 You can specify a different version than the default by providing a file named `.nvmrc` at the root of your repository containing the desired version of Node.
 However, if an unsupported version is specified, the build will fail with a helpful error message.

 ### Examples
-Let the current active and maintenance LTS release be versions 10 and 12.
+If the current active and maintenance LTS release are versions 12, 14, and 16:

 | .nvmrc | node version used |
 |:------:|:-----------------:|